 Michele Kule-Korgood, J.D.
 (New York)

-Michele Kule-Korgood has devoted over twenty years in private practice to representing parents of children with disabilities in order to secure an effective education for their children.
+Michele Kule-Korgood has devoted over twenty-two years in private practice to representing parents of children with disabilities in order to secure an effective education for their children.
 While studying psychology as an undergraduate, Michele became a personal care assistant for a classmate with cerebral palsy.
 Her classmate’s refusal to be defined by his disability inspired Michele to pursue a career in teaching special education.
 Years later, as a special education teacher, Michele’s efforts to help a student obtain assistive technology, so he could have a voice in the world, again changed the course of her life.
 In order to effect change for a greater number of people, she decided to attend law school and become a legal advocate on behalf of people with disabilities.
-As a former special educator, Michele brings unique insight into the complex issues related to obtaining effective opportunities for children.
-Today, Michele is one of the most well-known, respected attorneys in the field and has successfully handled thousands of matters in special education, ensuring that every child receives equal access to the high quality education to which he or she is entitled.
+Michele has successfully handled thousands of matters in special education, ensuring that every child receives equal access to the high quality education to which he or she is entitled.

-Nationally, Michele is highly sought after as a speaker on special education law and policy.
+Nationally, Michele speaks frequently on special education law and policy.
 She has chaired many conferences, and presented on various topics in special education law at numerous conferences, including those held by the Council of Parent Attorneys and Advocates (COPAA), the New York State Bar Association, the Practising Law Institute, and Lehigh University, and at various agencies which provide education and advocacy services.
-Michele is the current Chair of the Council of Parent Attorneys and Advocates (COPAA), and serves on the board of the Center for Learning Differences.
+Michele is the Immediate Past Chair of the Council of Parent Attorneys and Advocates (COPAA), and serves on its board, as well as the board of the Center for Learning Differences.
 Michele has argued and presented cases involving novel issues in the U.S. Second Circuit Court of Appeals, Eastern and Southern District Courts, the Appellate Division and state Supreme Court (including as lead counsel, along with Greenberg, Traurig, in the landmark decision of Mr. and Mrs. A v.
 N.Y.
-City Dept of Educ.
+City Dep’t of Educ.
 (S.D.N.Y.
-2011), holding that the exercise of rights under IDEA cannot be made to depend on the financial means of a disabled child?s parents, and extending the right for direct tuition payment to schools for parents without economic means, pursuant to the Burlington/Carter analysis).
+2011), holding that the exercise of rights under IDEA cannot be made to depend on the financial means of a disabled child’s parents, and extending the right for direct tuition payment to schools for parents without economic means, pursuant to the Burlington/Carter analysis).
 She has a number of published decisions in various courts in special education and additional education-related areas of law.

 Isabel Machado, J.D.
 (New Jersey)